Menu Home

 Tip 8: Select lodging options with good walkability or access to bus and transit operations

-You will get to experience the local community and you will get your steps in for the day!
+You will get to experience the local community and get your steps in for the day!

 Tip 9: Buy local